Hillary Clinton — The Movie: Upcoming Film Stars Addison Timlin As Young Hillary

 — Your Daily Dish (@Your_Daily_Dish) March 14, 2017

-Clinton claims that the only time she had ever been fired from a job was her employment in the Alaskan fish cannery, when she complained to management about working conditions in the facility.
+Clinton claims that the only time she had ever been fired from a job was her employment in the Alaskan fish cannery when she complained to management about working conditions in the facility.

-Timlin, a native of Philadelphia, Pennsylvania, is already a Hollywood veteran despite her relative youth, having made her television debut in the short-lived CBS TV series 3 Lbs in 2006, according to her Internet Movie Database profile.
+Timlin, a native of Philadelphia, is already a Hollywood veteran despite her relative youth, having made her television debut in the short-lived CBS TV series 3 Lbs in 2006, according to her Internet Movie Database profile.

 But Timlin is perhaps best known for her role as “Sasha Bingham” on the Showtime series Californication in 2011.